Looking forward to dinner

 More tips on how to eat less

-This think-about-lunch tip is one of my 12 tips on how to eat less in my upcoming book “How to Retrain Your Appetite: Lose weight eating all your favourite foods” which will be published by Pavilion on 3rd January.
-Pre-order here.
+This think-about-lunch tip is one of my 12 tips in the chapter on how to stop eating in my book “How to Retrain Your Appetite: Lose weight eating all your favourite foods” available from independent bookshops, major book retailers and online.

 Higgs, S (2002) Memory for recent eating and its influence on subsequent food intake.
 Appetite vol 39 pages 159-66